aasoto/MercaTodo/README.md

 ## Prepare your development environment
 The MercaTodo web application was developed using the following tools, so it is recommended to install it using this configuration:

+> *Installing the following configuration is not mandatory, but you should make sure that the development tools you are using locally can support this project.
+In case of an error during installation you should seek help based on your environment. __This application was developed using Windows as operating system__.*

 * ### [XAMPP](https://www.apachefriends.org/)
 This is the most popular PHP development environment.
 XAMPP is a completely free and easy to install Apache distribution that contains [MariaDB](https://mariadb.org/), [PHP](https://www.php.net/manual/en/intro-whatis.php) and [Perl](https://www.perl.org).
 The XAMPP installation package has been designed to be incredibly easy to install and use.
 >[Download version of development of this application.](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.1.6/)